-15 things to do in Ghent: A full City Guide
+15 things to do in Ghent: The free, the fun and the tasty

 Sure, you can spend just one day in Ghent and have enough time to see the most important Ghent sights, but why settle for that?
 There are so many things to do in Ghent, and cramming them all into one day would just be a shame.
 We spent a whole week in Ghent, and we could have easily have spent one more.
 See, it’s not only what you can see and do in Ghent, it’s also how cool this city is.
 How much you relax when you sit in a bar with a cold Belgium beer in your hand overlooking the river Leie.
 And how content you feel with life when you take a stroll in one of the small streets and hear people laughing and talking.
 If you want to see Ghent: Yes, you can do it in a day, but if you want to experience Ghent, then you have to spend at least a few days in the city.

-Ghent is the largest city in the East Flanders region in Belgium after Antwerp, and it is located in the northwestern part of the country.
+Ghent is the largest city in the East Flanders province in Belgium, and it is located in the northwestern part of the country.
 Approximately 250.000 people live in Ghent, and the currency is Euro.
 Find exchange rates her: Currency Most credit cards are accepted, but remember – it’s always good to have a little cash in the pocket.